silenteh/hands-on/hands-on/authentication/README.md

 ---

 #### Cluster-Admin
-The cluster already contains a set of pre-defined cluster roles and one of the is: `cluster-admin`.
+The cluster already contains a set of pre-defined cluster roles and one of them is: `cluster-admin`.

 >**WARNING** replace the placeholders of `YOUR_UNIQUE_NAMESPACE_NAME` and `YOUR_NAME` with your values!